rzach/multlog/doc/multlog.md

   ```
   ilc &
   ```
-  Select "Open" from the menu "File" and type `goedel` as the name of the file to be loaded.
+  Select "Open" from the menu "File" and type `sample` as the name of the file to be loaded.

 The `examples/` directory of the distribution contains other example